CHERI-Alliance/RepoMgmtWG/README.md

 ## Guidelines for repositories

-These are not mandates but are some best practices any active repository should have:
+These are not mandates but are some best practices any active repository should consider:
 - Protected main branch.
 - Pull requests for contributions including code review.
 - Commits should be atomic where any part of history is in a buildable and runnable state.